 Portland, Oregon, USA

 I have been an independent consultant since 2000, contracting with companies who need to write their own software.
-I have worked in the roles of machine learning architect, application architect, R developer, and Enterprise Java developer, writing Java since 1997.
+I have worked in the roles of machine learning engineer, application architect, R developer, and Enterprise Java developer, writing Java since 1997.
 Since 2011, I have been designing and developing RESTful web services for enterprise applications.
 Since 2016, I have been writing R applications for statistical analysis, deployed as RESTful web services.
 Most recently, I have been working in Python, developing data pipelines and neural networks.

 I have used machine learning, rule-based systems, object-oriented design, functional languages, artificial intelligence techniques, relational databases, and NoSQL databases.
 My understanding of alternative architectures leads to well-structured, maintainable code based on design patterns when appropriate and supported by automated unit tests.

 With the recent blossoming of the field of Data Science, many companies assume that their large amount of untapped data is ready to start yielding great insights immediately.
 Unfortunately, if the company is not already performing statistical analysis or building predictive models with that data, it probably needs quite a bit of work before the company can start deriving more benefits.
 These companies can start optimizing their data usage by starting with a small team who has expertise in the full range of the software development life cycle while also understanding where data science overlaps and differs from traditional enterprise software.